apache/pekko-management/docs/src/main/paradox/discovery/aws.md

   rules have to be set.
 See the docs for
   [Task Networking with the `awsvpc` Network Mode](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-networking.html).

-* akka-remote by default sets `akka.remote.netty.tcp.hostname` to the result of `InetAddress.getLocalHost.getHostAddress`, and akka-management does the same for `akka.management.http.hostname`.
+* akka-remote by default sets `pekko.remote.netty.tcp.hostname` to the result of `InetAddress.getLocalHost.getHostAddress`, and akka-management does the same for `pekko.management.http.hostname`.
 However, `InetAddress.getLocalHost.getHostAddress` throws an exception when running in awsvpc mode (because the container name cannot be resolved), so you will need to set this explicitly.
 An alternative host address discovery method is